mttpgn/setup-disk-radio/README.md

 Raspberry pi users can check [this guide](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) to make the device portable (i.e. ethernet free).

-Without WiFi, the radio will continue to loop through the songs in it's cache, but just won't get fresh tracks until the day it's back online.
+Without an internet connection, the radio will continue to loop through the songs in it's cache, but just won't get fresh tracks until the day it's back online.